 - Filing the required notices to creditors and potential heirs

 - Distributing assets and personal property to their heirs

 - Properly closing the estate

 An estate planning attorney can also help you distribute property under our state’s intestacy laws.
 State intestacy laws apply when there isn’t a will.
 Or we can help you navigate a will contest.

-Our caring staff works closely with personal representatives to make sure that the probate process is handled efficiently for both you and your family.
+Our caring probate attorneys work closely with personal representatives to make sure that the probate process is handled efficiently for both you and your family.
 The probate process can be complicated by a business ownership, liquor and gaming license, or special needs.
 We explain the process, including how to wade through the legal morass.
 We do this so you can concentrate on what’s most important, your family.

 Schedule an Appointment With Our Estate Planning Attorneys

-Our team approach to creating the best estate plan possible will maximize your goals, as well as minimize or potentially eliminate any tax the government may seek from your estate.
+Our team approach to creating the best estate plan possible will maximize your goals, and our tax planning attorneys seek to minimize or potentially eliminate any tax the government may seek from your estate.
 We take pride in our personal touch while helping you meet your family’s needs for the short and long term.
 And we do this without charging excessive fees.